abridged/collabland-dev/docs/upstream-integrations/collab-actions/build-a-custom-action.md

 // Short Description of the mini app which will reflect on listing page shortDescription?: string;

-// This can be markdown or docs for what Mini App can do and what is it for? description?: string;
+// This can be markdown or docs for what Mini App can do and what is it for?
+Be elaborate as needed. description?: string;

- platforms?: [‘discord’];
+// Currently only discord for now platforms?: [‘discord’];

+// thumbnail URL for your miniapp thumbnails?: Thumbnail[];

+// icon URL for your miniapp
+ icons?: Icon[];
 }
 ```